zhuyifeiRuichuang/nano11-b1/README.md

 # **nano11 🔬**

-A PowerShell script to build a heavily trimmed-down Windows 11 image.
+A PowerShell script to build an even more heavily trimmed-down Windows 11 image.

 ## **Introduction**

-Welcome to nano11, the next step in creating ultra-lightweight Windows 11 builds.
-This project provides a flexible and powerful PowerShell solution for creating custom, minimal installation images.

-You can now use this script on **ANY Windows 11 release**, regardless of build, language, or architecture.
-This is made possible thanks to the improved scripting capabilities of PowerShell.
+Introducing nano11 builder, a PowerShell script that creates an even smaller Windows 11 image!

 The goal of nano11 is to automate the build of a streamlined Windows 11 image.
 The script uses only built-in DISM capabilities and the official oscdimg.exe (downloaded automatically) to create a bootable ISO with no external binaries.
 An included unattended answer file helps bypass the Microsoft Account requirement during setup and enables compact installation by default.
 It's open-source, so feel free to modify and adapt it to your needs\!
+Also, feedback is much appreciated!

-## **☢️ Script Philosophy: The Core Builder**
+## **☢️ BEFORE YOU BEGIN:**

-This repository contains a single, powerful script: nano11.ps1.
 This is an **extreme experimental script** designed for creating a quick and dirty development testbed.
 It removes everything possible to get the smallest footprint, including the Windows Component Store (WinSxS), core services, and much more.

 The resulting OS is **not serviceable**.
 This means you cannot add languages, drivers, or features, and you will not receive Windows Updates.
 It is intended only for testing, development, or embedded use in VMs where a minimal, static environment is required.